Join our newsletter!

 Hide and Seeker

-Hide and Seeker is one of the middle grade horror books that have come across my rader and I have really wanted to read it!
-Now that I’m reading the synopsis again I really have to get my hands on it!
+Hide and Seeker is one of the middle-grade horror books that I have come across on my radar, and I have wanted to read it!
+Now that I’m reading the synopsis again, I have to get my hands on it!

 Here is what Hide and Seeker is about.

-Everyone who plays the game disappears one by one and they are pulled into a world of nightmares that have come to life.
+Everyone who plays the game disappears one by one, and they are pulled into a world of nightmares that have come to life.
 Justin and his friends realize that this horrible place is where Zee was trapped.
-Now all they can do is hide from the person that broght them here.
+Now all they can do is hide from the person who brought them here.

 Amazon | Bookshop